 The Hooghly riverfront of Calcutta was a thriving industrial belt till the mid of the 1960s.
 Howrah was the throbbing center of industrialization in the northeast before and after independence.
 Calcutta was the second best port city, next to Singapore, in Asia.
 The then industrial recognition of Calcutta as one of the global leaders was based on the production and export of jute and tea.
 The Ranigang-Asansol-Durgapur belt with coal mines and manufacturing plants was known as the Ruhr of India.

-The public transport lifeline of Calcutta in the 1960s consisted of hand-pulling rickshaws, trams and double-decker buses.
+The public transport lifeline of Calcutta in the 1960s consisted of hand-pulled rickshaws, double-decker buses, and trams.
 The present Kolkata has not parted with handcarts and trams yet, though double-decker buses are no more seen plying the busy streets.

 Disclaimer: The tidbits of information for this story of Calcutta in the 1960s are collected from different sources on the web.
 We do not guarantee the authenticity of the information.